Calcium and Hair Testing

 - Glandular relationships: any factor which increases thyroid and adrenal function will lower tissue calcium levels.

-- Iron: is required for the 11th step is a crab cycle and for hemoglobin production.
+- Iron: is required for the 11th step is a Krebs cycle and for hemoglobin production.
 Iron tends to increase the metabolic rate causing calcium levels to drop.

 - Manganese: enhances function resulting in lowered calcium levels.